 - Audi – car brands also change their logos.
 In the case of Audi, in the new logo the proportions have been changed, and the famous intertwined circles look slightly different.
 The wording “Audi” is smaller and in red.
 This is one of the most famous successful logo redesigns.

 If you want to update your old logo, remember that it is always worth reaching out to professional designers who know best how to do it.
 Nopio offers brand refresh services and custom logo designs – for new and redesigned logos.
+Discover the benefits of partnering with our professional branding services to transform your brand’s identity with expert guidance and creativity.
 On the Nopio blog, you can also read about the logo evolution and latest trends in branding.